Isabella II of Jerusalem: Treatment and role

 Soon after the wedding, Frederick placed Isabella in relative seclusion in his harem at Palermo.
 The young empress was isolated from her kin and supporters in the Latin East.
 When in September 1227 Frederick finally set sail to her kingdom to fulfill his promise to lead a crusade, he did not take her with him; he left the fleet after an outbreak of malaria and was swiftly excommunicated by the new pope, Gregory IX.
 Mainly because her life was cut short, but also because her husband sidelined her, Isabella had a minimal role in government.
 Frederick issued royal charters for her kingdom together with her, of which one survives and mentions her consent.
-Isabella also issued the first charter since the reign of Melisende in which a queen of Jerusalem appeared as the principal grantor; in this document, a donation to the Teutonic Order, she is named "Isabella, by the grace of God, empress of the Romans, semper augusta, queen of Jerusalem and Sicily".
+Isabella also issued the first charter since Melisende's reign (1131–1152) in which a queen of Jerusalem appeared as the principal grantor; in this document, a donation to the Teutonic Order, she is named "Isabella, by the grace of God, empress of the Romans, semper augusta, queen of Jerusalem and Sicily".
 The title presumably appeared on her seal, which has not survived.
+These documents have been cited as evidence that she held political power and exercised it jointly with her husband.

 Death and posterity

+Like her mother, Isabella died upon giving birth to her successor.